#enums #proc-macro #variant #constant #const #macro-derive

 Accessing enum fields in assoc attribute

-It is possible to access an enum variant field value in assoc attribute prefixing its name with an underscore.
-For tuples the names is composed of underscore prefix and field index.
+It is possible to access an enum variant field value in an assoc attribute by prefixing its name with an underscore.
+For tuples the name is composed of an underscore prefix and the field index.

 }